 When it comes to promoting a listing or growing your client base, it can be hard to figure out where to focus your efforts.
 Finding the right data and knowing how to use it can make you more efficient in your marketing process.

-We’ve centred on three channels that provide great data.
+We’ve centered on three channels that provide great data.
 There are more available, depending on who you’re targeting, but we’ve gone with some of the most commonly used.

 Google Analytics: Identify Areas Needing Improvement

 If you don’t have Google Analytics set up for your site, we encourage you to do it ASAP.
 There is a lot of data available, and it can definitely become overwhelming, but it helps to know where to concentrate your energy.

 Charlie Kiers, a real estate agent and owner/investor with Keller Williams Realty VanCentral, says Google Analytics helps him advise clients about their listing and whether it’s priced right to produce interested buyers.

 “It’s a tool for us to show them how their property is being marketed and coming up in searches,” says Kiers, “and it’s a secondary tool if we need to talk price adjustments.”

 There are several essential Google Analytics reports to help fine-tune a web-based marketing campaign: